shdq/udacity-scholarships/bertelsmann-cloud-track/60-days-udacity.md

 # 60 Days of Udacity Challenge

+### Day 12

+Lesson 18 AWS Management.
+Infrastructure as code lets you store your configs in version control systems which is a huge advantage.

+**Link of the day**

+Full-time remote study through pair programming.
+You don’t pay anything until you get a job! https://www.microverse.org/

+**Quote of the day:**

+*"No amount of testing can prove a software right.
+A single test can prove a software wrong."* — Amir Ghahrai

+---

 ### Day 11

 Containers!
 I like the concept a lot, finally I got there in the lesson 17.